-Make your selection, e.g. "Playlists" or "Artists", and press the MINI joystick.
+Select the one you want, e.g. "Playlists" or "Artists" and press the MINI joystick.

 2. Select a track and press the MINI joystick.

 Displaying information about the track

 Any information about the current track that has been recorded can be displayed, e.g. the name of the artist.